Comprehensive ERISA Representation for the Employee/Executive

 ERISA Disputes for Individuals/Employees

-When employees seek the counsel of Pridgen Bassett Law for an ERISA matter, it is most commonly over the denial of a pension/401(k), severance or health benefit, or an alleged breach of fiduciary duty.
+When employees seek the counsel of Pridgen Bassett Law for an ERISA matter, it is most commonly over the denial of a pension/401(k) benefit, severance or health benefit, or an alleged breach of fiduciary duty.
 It may seem intimidating for an individual to challenge the decision of a corporate plan administrator or his or her employer.
 You may also be unsure whether you have a strong claim.
-We recommend scheduling a free initial consultation with us for several reasons.
+We recommend scheduling an initial consultation with us to discuss your individual situation.

 Practical Legal Advice